jayshozie/jayshell/README.md

 # 💻 jayshell - A Learner's Command-Line Shell in C

 `jayshell` is a simple command-line shell implemented in C, designed as a learning exercise.
-It supports basic command execution, piping, and redirection.
+It supports basic command execution, pipelining, and redirection.

 ## 🚀 Features